Community Herbalism Course

 Seasonal Ritual - Weekdays

 • Drawing upon tradition and current needs of our community, we will engage in simple, accessible earth-based rituals that embrace elemental and seasonal energies to navigate the shifting landscapes of our lives.
-With a focus on personal ancestry and plant relationship, we aim to foster connections with lineage, plant allies and land.
+With a focus on personal and plant relationship, we aim to foster connections with plant allies and land.
 We will co-create a tapestry of rituals to foster a deep sense of connection and authenticity for wellness in our personal and communal lives.

-• Saturday, May 18th, 2024, 10:00 am - 2:00 pm
+• Saturday, June 7th, 2025, 09:00 am - 1:00 pm

 Instructor, Amber Graziano